Tomb of Sikandar Lodi: Construction and Architecture

 The tomb is enclosed within a fortified complex (entered from a south facing gateway) with the main entrance having two umbrella shaped domes (pavilions) which was designed to preserve the symmetry and relative proportions of the body of the building.
 Both pavilions on the square platform in the front have remains of blue tiles.
 The tomb is situated in the middle of a large garden and tall boundary walls.
-Tomb chamber is surrounded by a wide veranda with carved pillars with each side pierced by three arches and the angles occupied by sloping buttresses.
+The tomb chamber is surrounded by a wide veranda with carved pillars with each side pierced by three arches and the angles occupied by sloping buttresses.

-Tomb walls have Mughal architectural designs and many foreign languages have been inscribed on the walls.
+The walls of the tomb have Mughal architectural designs and many foreign languages have been inscribed on the walls.
 The tomb is decorated with enameled tiles of various colors.
-Inside the complex, the western wall has been built to serve as a wall mosque also since the Quibla is indicated through arches and paved area in the front.
+Inside the complex, the western wall has also been built to serve as a wall mosque since the Quibla is indicated through arches and paved area in the front.

 Location

-The Tomb of Sikandar Lodi is located in and is a part of the Lodhi Gardens in Delhi, India.
+The Tomb of Sikandar Lodi is located in and is a part of the Lodi Gardens in Delhi, India.
 The village, where the monument stands was earlier called Khairpur.
-The garden is bounded by Amrita Shergill Marg in the West, North-West and North, Max MuellerMarg on the East and Lodhi Road on the South Side.
-Safdarjang Tomb is situated on South-West corner of the Lodhi Garden.
+The garden is bounded by Amrita Shergill Marg in the West, North-West and North, Max MuellerMarg on the East and Lodi Road on the South Side.
+Safdarjang Tomb is situated on South-West corner of the Lodi Garden.